DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5 Experiment.md

 ### Speed of sound

-The resonance frequencies were measured using the oscilloscope by placing the
+The resonance frequencies were measured using the oscilloscope by placing the microphone at distances half to the distance

 | Distance from the speaker (in m) | Resonance number | Frequency |
 | -------------------------------- | ---------------- | --------- |